-My thoughts from a journey of self-discovery which changed my life was not a topic I’ve ever thought of writing about.
+Writing about my journey of self-discovery and how it changed my life was not a topic I’ve ever thought of writing.
 But I want to share this with all my friends and everyone else who needs it.
-Because I am sure you do.
-Since you are here already.
+Because I am sure you do, since you are here already.
 And that’s ok.

 I took the opportunity, not knowing how much it will change my life.
-Now I look back and I don’t regret doing so.
+Now I look back, and I don’t regret doing so.
 I felt stuck in a moment in my life when everyone one around seemed to figure it out already.
 That can throw someone in depression.
-Stuck

 But I had to make a choice.
-Choosing between the old same life or the hope of the unknown, of a thrilling and new adventure.
+I was choosing between the same old life or the hope of the unknown, of a thrilling and new adventure.

 It gets hard to take a step forward and go for it when all around you the echo of stability and fear.
 That voice screaming: “Don’t give it all for something you have no clue about”.

 Maybe I was lucky, or perhaps I was stuck, but it felt like nothing I have known before.
 That feeling of freedom.
 The acknowledgement of empowerment which derives from deciding for yourself.
 It’s this complex and great feeling, like an AHA moment, when you discover something.

 Plain simple it’s discovering you have complete power over your life.
 And others have only opinions and pieces of advice.
 It took me many years to get here, but I did it.

 Plain simple it’s discovering you have complete power over your life.

 I have realised this fundamental thing, which now seems so obvious.